 Set the Bar High with these Chocolate Gifts

-3. Amore di Mona offers a hybrid box of bars and caramels that is sure to please all of the low glycemic loved ones on your list.
+Classical Amore di Mona offers a hybrid box of bars and caramels that is sure to please all of the low glycemic loved ones on your list.
 Neatly packaged, each gift box contains one of their creamy fair trade chocolate bars (love them!), one Caramela “bar” and one Caramela with Cherries “bar.”
 They are labeled as allergy-friendly (free of dairy, gluten, soy, peanuts and tree nuts), vegan, and diabetic-friendly.
-These products are also available on Amazon.
+They also offer a boxed chocolate assortment.
+All of these products are also available on Amazon.

-4. Rescue Chocolate offers the vegan truffle bar gift that keeps on giving.
-They donate 100% of net profits to animal rescue organizations, and offer chocolate gifts of all sizes, including: The Top Dog Collection, 4 Paw Collection, Animal House Collection, and Best in Show Collection.
+Rescue Chocolate offers the vegan truffle bar gift that keeps on giving.
+They also have newer white chocolate bars and truffles for the sweeter side of your holiday list.
+This compassionate chocolatier donates 100% of net profits to animal rescue organizations, and offer chocolate gifts of all sizes, including: The Top Dog Collection, 4 Paw Collection, Animal House Collection, and Best in Show Collection.
 (For more info, see our full review here)

-9. Lagusta’s Luscious is far from ordinary, with unique hand-crafted chocolate and truffle flavors packaged in eco-friendly wrap that looks nothing like the “green” gifts of years past.
+This little truffle maker is far from ordinary.
+Lagusta hand crafts various chocolate treats and packages them in eco-friendly wrap that looks nothing like the “green” gifts of years past.
 Lagusta seems to love contrast, her truffle flavors are rustic yet the look and taste is quite refined.
 Though she has added many new options over the years, we still love her original line of intense truffles best.
 (For more info, see our full review here).

-10. Rawmio is a superfood chocolatier, putting wholesomeness into each decadent bite via raw cacao nibs, coconut, nuts and coconut sugar as the only sweetener.
+This is a superfood chocolatier that puts wholesomeness into each decadent bite via raw cacao nibs, coconut, nuts and coconut sugar as the only sweetener.
 But don’t let the healthier nature fool you, delights like their raw organic truffle cake will please all cacao purists.
 (For more info, see our full review here).
 Many Rawmio products, including their Truffle Cakes, are available on Amazon.

-11. Sjaak’s successfully ventures where many have tread, yet fallen short, before.
+Sjaak’s successfully ventures where many have tread, yet fallen short, before.
 While dairy-free white chocolate can seem impossible to master, they have hit the sweet spot with their Snowballs – over-sized truffles with a smooth, yet delightfully crunchy and rich hazelnut filling, enrobed in a thick blanket of smooth white chocolate.
 Enjoy this dreamy indulgence before the sugar coma sets in.
+Not into white chocolate?
+Sjaak’s has a huge assortment of gift-worthy chocolate boxes and treats, all vegan.
 (For more info, see our full review here)

 For more delicious dairy-free chocolate, see our Chocolate Reviews.